charliecalvert/CloudNotes/Assignments/MidtermFinal/Isit320Midterm2019.md

 };
 ```

-This just works, they tell me, if you use **create-react-app**.
+These calls to **await** just work, they tell me, if you use **create-react-app**.
 To make this work in our elf-express apps, you need to do some configuration.

 Make sure you install **@babel/plugin-transform-runtime** and **@babel/runtime**: